iampika/mamyno-movie-app/README.md

 An application where users can search for movies and add to their watch list.
 After watch the movie they can remove the movie from their watch list.

 ## What is your motivation for creating this project?
 I love to watch movies and I always forgot movies names which I want to watch.
-So from this project, I can add movies to watch list.

 ## How will users interact with your web site?
 An application where users can search for movies.